Subject Media Associations

 Based on these assessments, after any model prediction and after any user feedback, the system takes into account all available information to update the subject-media association probability appropriately for the media item and associated subject.

 Subject-media associations that have received user feedback and have sufficiently low uncertainty (below 5% by default) are declared as 'consensus' subject-media items.
 These consensus items are considered to be reliable enough to be used for model training.
-Consensus items are denoted by a green check mark for positive association and a red x for a negative association within the Cogniac web and mobile applications.
+Consensus items are denoted by a green check mark for positive association and a red x for a negative association within the Cogniac web applications.

 Advanced Cogniac application types (such as counting and measurement applications) can include additional information within a subject media association.
 For example, an image could be associated with a subject "horse" and a count of 3, indicating to the system that there are three horses in the image.
 In all cases, the information is anchored by and serves to qualify the subject as it pertains to a particular media item.